No. 12 Sooners win 6th B12 title in row, 27-21 over Iowa St

 THE TAKEAWAY

-Iowa State: Purdy, the third-year starting quarterback, finished 27-of-40 for 322 yards.
-The first two picks he threw came immediately after he ran for big gains. … Hall was held to a season-low 79 yards on 23 carries.
+Iowa State: Purdy, the third-year starting quarterback, finished 27 of 40 for 322 yards.
+The first two picks he threw came immediately after he ran for big gains.

+“I still think Brock was really good,” Campbell said.
+“I know there were times that the ball got turned, but there’s pressure.
+We’re nowhere close in that football game if Brock Purdy’s not our quarterback.”

+Hall was held to a season-low 79 yards on 23 carries.
 He averaged 135.7 yards per game during the regular season, with 139 against the Sooners in October.

 Oklahoma: The Sooners won their 14th Big 12 championship and their 50th conference title in school history.
 Their streak of six consecutive outright league titles is the longest for a Power Five program since they won 12 consecutive titles in the old Big Eight from 1948-59.
 (Clemson went into Saturday’s ACC title game with five consecutive outright titles).